Confirmation Node allows you to prompt the user for a yes or no answer. It helps in the verification or allowing users to accept or decline a choice.

 - On the Component Properties tab, under the General Settings section, enter a Name and a Display Name.

-- To add more bot responses, repeat the above steps.
+- To add more bot responses, click Add a Prompt and repeat the above steps.

-- You can add context-specific Synonyms for Yes and No within the Confirmation node to suit the dialog’s context.
+You can also add context-specific Synonyms for Yes and No within the Confirmation node to suit the dialog’s context.